hargunmujral/hargunmujral/README.md

 ### I study Software Engineering at the University of Waterloo. 📚

-### Passionate about applying Machine Learning to create societal impact 🤖
+### I'm passionate about applying the intersection of Machine Learning and Software Engineering to create societal impact 🤖

-### Interning at StratumAI and contracting for SWR Innovation Lab 💻

 </div>